microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/Historic/readme.md

 To create a Synapse workspace, follow these steps:

-1. Open the Azure portal, and at the top search for Synapse.
-In the search results, under Services, select Azure Synapse Analytics.
+1. Open the Azure portal, and at the top search for **Synapse**.
+In the search results, under Services, select **Azure Synapse Analytics**.
-2. Select Create to create a new workspace.
+2. Select **Create** to create a new workspace.
-3. In the Basics tab, select your subscription, resource group, and a unique name for your workspace.
+3. In the **Basics** tab, select your subscription, resource group, and a unique name for your workspace.
-4. In the Data lake storage account details section, select your storage account and container that you created in the previous step.
+4. In the **Data lake storage account details** section, select your storage account and container that you created in the previous step.
-5. In the Connectivity settings section, select an option that meets your security needs.
+5. In the **Connectivity settings** section, select an option that meets your security needs.
 For more information, see [Synapse workspace connectivity settings](https://learn.microsoft.com/en-us/azure/synapse-analytics/security/synapse-workspace-connectivity-settings).
-6. Review the other settings in the Security, Tags, and Review + create tabs, and modify them as needed.
+6. Review the other settings in the **Security**, **Tags**, and **Review + create** tabs, and modify them as needed.
-7. Select Create to create your workspace.
+7. Select **Create** to create your workspace.

 For more information, see [Quickstart to create a Synapse workspace](https://learn.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-workspace).